mysql-net/MySqlConnector/docs/content/connection-options.md

     <td>false</td>
     <td>If true (and if the server supports compression), compresses packets sent between client and server.
 This option is unlikely to be useful in
       practice unless there is a high-latency or low-bandwidth network link between the application and the database server.
-You should measure performance with and without this option to determine if it's beneficial in your environment.</td>
+You should measure performance with and without this option to determine if it’s beneficial in your environment.</td>
   </tr>
   <tr>
     <td>Connect Timeout, Connection Timeout, ConnectionTimeout</td>